Neurological Surgery

 CSF smear

-A cerebrospinal fluid (CSF) smear is a laboratory test to look for bacteria, fungi, and viruses in the fluid that moves in the space around the spinal cord and brain.
-CSF protects the brain and spinal cord...
+A cerebrospinal fluid (CSF) smear is a lab test to look for bacteria, fungi, and viruses in the fluid that moves in the space around the spinal cord and brain.
+CSF protects the brain and spinal cord from...

 Tests